1. Home

 • You can bulk export calendar data from your Teamup Calendar to text files with comma-separated values (.csv) or iCalendar files (.ics).

-• It is possible to choose to export events from a specific sub-calendar or all calendars.
+• Choose to export events from a specific sub-calendar or all calendars.

 • If you would like to analyze or generate reports with your data, it is best to bulk export the data to the .csv file format, open it locally and display it on an Excel sheet, then conduct the analysis as you need.